 Augmented Reality along with Artificial Intelligence is already drastically changing the way field forces are working together.
 The Field Service digital transformation is being embraced by several industries.
 Implementing this transformation of your software ecosystem and data requires interoperability with augmented video assistance.

-Field Alpha is our take on improving field service management.
+AR FSM is our take on improving field service management.
 Leveraging ODG R-7 HL glasses, we ensure lesser resolution time, organized routing of technical support and improved and optimized service workflow.
-If you are a telecom service provider with an aim to digitize the world with minimal glitches, Field Alpha is your assistant that you can look upon.
+If you are a telecom service provider with an aim to digitize the world with minimal glitches, AR FSM is your assistant that you can look upon.
 Talk to our experts to know more about our unique solution.